barbaraperic/barbaraperic/README.md

  I'm a product-minded developer, and full-time adventure seeker.

-🔭 I’m currently working with React, Typescript, Tailwind, Node.js and Next.js 13
+🔭 Working with React, Typescript, Tailwind, Node.js and Next.js 13

-👯 Always looking to collaborate on fun projects
+🌱 Currently exploring webGL and Three.js

 📫 Best to reach me on b.peric10@gmail.com